Beef tendon is a unique cut of meat that many people enjoy for its texture and rich collagen content.

 1. Rich In Collagen

-Beef tendon is an excellent source of collagen, a structural protein that makes up a significant portion of the body’s connective tissues, including the skin, hair, and nails.
+Beef tendon is rich in collagen, a key protein that forms much of our connective tissues, including skin, hair, nails, and joints.

 3. Gut Health